mohamedazzim/DigiSympo/replit.md

   - All participant attempts are wiped clean
   - Round returns to 'not_started' status
   - Admin can then click "Start Round" to begin fresh test session
+- **BUG FIX (October 3, 2025):**
+  - ✅ Fixed database update issue where restart was showing success toast but not updating status
+  - ✅ Refactored updateRoundStatus() method to use explicit Drizzle ORM set operations for each status
+  - ✅ Now properly sets status='not_started' and clears startedAt/endedAt timestamps on restart
-- **TESTING:** All requirements verified by architect, no regressions, zero LSP errors
+- **TESTING:** All requirements verified, database updates confirmed working, zero LSP errors

 **October 3, 2025** - Rounds Management System Redesign - Real-Time Status Sync ✅
 - **MAJOR SYSTEM REDESIGN:**